 The 2023 NUWAO International Symposium on Nature-based Urban Climate Adaptation for Wellbeing was held on the 20-22 April, Te Herenga Waka Victoria University of Wellington, School of Architecture, 139 Vivian Street, Wellington, Aotearoa New Zealand.

 We invited researchers, design professionals, practitioners, university students, and the general public to participate in envisioning how to develop innovative nature-based urban design solutions, particularly those rooted in Indigenous knowledge, that support climate change adaptation and individual and community wellbeing.
 We provided on-line as well as in-person participation.

 The symposium included current research, case study examples, and practice related to nature-based solutions in Oceania.

 To our knowledge this is the first international meeting specifically focused on design-led nature-based solutions to climate adaptation, wellbeing and resilience.

 This symposium highlighted Nature-based solutions work and practice where Indigenous knowledge is the driver or at the heart of projects.

-The geographic scope for the symposium is principally focused on urban areas of Oceania.
+The geographic scope for the symposium was principally focused on urban areas of Oceania.

 1. Provide a platform for Oceania-wide discussion, talanoa and korero on nature-based knowledge and research on climate change adaptation.

 2. Highlight nature-based research and practice where Indigenous knowledge, wellbeing and resilience are at the centre.